enkidevs/curriculum/Java/Synchronization Methods/semaphores.md

 ---
 ## Practice

-What does the fox says?
+What is the key difference between a lock and a semaphore?

 ???

-* right answer
+* Semaphore allows multiple threads/processes to enter the critical section
-* wrong answer
+* Semaphore can be accessed across processes whereas lock is only accessible across threads
-* wrong answer 2
+* Semaphore holds a flag value which signalizes when an execution of a thread is finished

 ---
 ## Revision

-What does the fox says?
+What is the key difference between a lock and a semaphore?

 ???

-* right answer
+* Semaphore allows multiple threads/processes to enter the critical section
-* wrong answer
+* Semaphore can be accessed across processes whereas lock is only accessible across threads
-* wrong answer 2
+* Semaphore holds a flag value which signalizes when an execution of a thread is finished

 ---
 ## Footnotes